Housing Benefit and Council Tax Reduction Fraud

 Benefit fraud happens when:

 - somebody gives information they know is false when they claim

 - they knowingly or dishonestly fail to tell us about changes in circumstances that will affect their claim

 Investigating benefit fraud

 Our investigation team investigate suspected fraud against Council Tax Reduction.
-We forward allegations of housing benefit fraud to the Department of Works and Pensions (DWP).
+Any allegations related to Housing Benefit fraud must be reported directly to the Department of Works and Pensions (DWP)

 Any cases that involve a benefit looked after by another government department will usually involve a joint investigation between us and the DWP.

 |Working and claiming||Working and claiming fraud usually involves customers who are in receipt of Housing Benefit / Council Tax Reduction.
 Working and not declared all or part of the wages or other jobs.|

 |Non disclosure of property /capital||A claimant fails to declare either savings / capital or the ownership of another property / land elsewhere.|

 |Non disclosure of income||The claimant fails to declare all of their income, knowing or intending that non-declaration will increase their benefit award (for example, a private pension)|